microprediction/microprediction/README.md

 ## Further reading

-See the [Knowledge Center](https://www.microprediction.com/knowledge-center) and [blog](https://www.microprediction.com/blog) and blog.
+See the [Knowledge Center](https://www.microprediction.com/knowledge-center) and [blog](https://www.microprediction.com/blog) for listings of time series algorithms, comparisons of global hyper-parameter optimizers and other tips.